scabench/jsonorg-fp2/README.md

 and not suitable to trigger a DoS attack.
 I.e., no use supplied input data can be passed to the vulnerable class.

-Both metadata-based and callgraph-based software composition analyses will produce false positives.
+Both metadata-based and callgraph-based software composition analyses will produce a false positive.
 To precisely detect whether the application is vulnerable, a more sophisticated inter-procedural dataflow / taint analysis is required.